jart/blink/README.md

 when `STC` is used to set the carry flag, but if the code computes it cleverly using instructions like `SUB`, then EFLAGS might not change.

+As a special case, if a `RET` instruction sports a `REP` prefix, then Blink can return flags across the `RET`.

 ### Faults

 Blink may not report the precise program counter where a fault occurred